 Why are some trips discounted and others not?

 In most cases, the reason for discounted liveaboard scuba diving trips in Similan Thailand is to encourage more bookings on a particular trip.
 This trip may be near to departure and not full, or it may be at the beginning or end of the scuba diving season, and therefore not as popular as trips during the high season and peak periods.
 Just like hotels and flights, the boat operators need to have enough paying guests in order to run a successful business.
-Some boats* run at a loss for occasional trips so as not to upset the few guests who booked, but no business can continue to this on a regular basis.
+Some boats run a trip at a loss in order not to upset the few guests who booked, but no business can continue to this on a regular basis.
 Also, if a trip is reserved for a full charter or large group booking and the customers cancel near to departure, the boat operators need to resell the spaces.
 They might offer a discounted price in attempt to recoup some lost income or opportunity, or they may use the forfeited deposit by the cancelling customers to offer the discount to new customers.

 When are the discounts available, and for which trips?